Øye Stave Church

-Øye Stave Church was probably built towards the end of the 1100s. its original location was in the fields facing Vangsmjøsa.
-This was an extremely wet area, and during the spring flooding the graves were often be filled with water and stones had to be added to the coffins in order to lower them down.
+Øye Stave Church was probably built towards the end of the 1100s.
+Its original location was in the fields facing Vangsmjøsa.
+This was an extremely wet area, and during the spring flooding the graves were often filled with water and stones had to be added to the coffins in order to lower them down.
 The church was in a poor state of repair, and it either rotted away or was taken by the wind.
 1747 saw the consecration of the new Øye Church.
 The stave church disappeared.
-In th 1930s, work had to be done on the foundations of new Øye Church.
+In the 1930s, work had to be done on the foundations of new Øye Church.
 Under the church floor, Øye Stave Church was found - 156 pieces in total.
 No one knows why it was stored here.
 It was in the end decided to erect the stave church, and it was consecrated in 1965.

-Admission (incl. guiding) - payment by cash only:
+Admission (incl. guiding)

-Adults NOK 60,-
+Adults NOK 80,-

-Family NOK 150,-
+Family NOK 170,-